fragtion/wiretap-lite/README.md

 Allowed = 172.20.0.2/32,0.0.0.0/0
 ```

+Note that the format is slightly different to official WireGuard configuration.
+These changes are inherited from Wiretap, but for compatibility reasons, we may change this in future to closer match official Wireguard configurations..

+Pull requests welcome :)

 For more information, please refer to the readme and/or documentation for the official wiretap.

 ### Donate